Bacalar Lagoon Mexico: The Complete Travel Guide

 Bacalar Lagoon: general information

 If there is one town that deserves the name of Pueblo Magico, this is Bacalar, for sure.
-I am even thinking about moving here for a few months, seriously.
+I’m even considering moving here for a few months, seriously.

-Bacalar is also the name of the homonymous village on the lagoon shore where many tourists flocks all year round to enjoy these amazing views and the laidback vibes.
+Bacalar is also the name of the homonymous village on the lagoon shore where many tourists flock all year round to enjoy these amazing views and the laidback vibes.

-Bacalar town has been growing so much over time, like every touristy place in the state of Quintana Roo, but it still conserves its village vibes.
+Bacalar town has been growing significantly over time, like many touristy places in the state of Quintana Roo, but it still retains its village vibes.

-Laguna Bacalar Mexico is situated at about 3.5 hour’s drive from Tulum (5 hours by BUS) and I will tell you more about how to get to Bacalar from Tulum in a bit.
+Laguna Bacalar, Mexico, is situated about a 3.5-hour drive from Tulum (5 hours by BUS), and I will tell you more about how to get to Bacalar from Tulum in a bit.

 Bacalar nightlife might seem too quiet for the party lovers, so you guys, be aware of that; there is a very young crowd of travelers who love to just hang out in the few bars or cantine with live music, mingle, dance, and chill.